withaspoon/httpdhs/README.md

 - All nodes must be known at startup and there is no way of adding nodes when the cluster is running
 - The replicas could end up on the same node more than once depending on the node positions on the keyspace ring
 - Some partitioning logic could be moved to the client to make finding the right node faster
+- There is no way of inspecting the keys
+- Deletion is unsupported
+- No logging whatsoever

+etc. etc.